-Imminent danger/imminent threat means that an impending or immediate threat of serious, life-threatening injury or harm to self or others is highly probable in the next 24 hours.
+Imminent Danger/Imminent Threat = A serious threat of life threatening injury or harm to self or others highly probable in the next 24 hours.

-If the clinician and director have reason to believe that a student is engaging in or is likely to engage in conduct that constitutes, contributes to or results in a serious and imminent risk to self or someone else, the clinician will contact appropriate legal or medical authorities in order to ensure the student's safety and the safety of others.
+- If threat is imminent, the clinician will contact appropriate legal or medical authorities in order to ensure the student's safety and the safety of others.

 - If threat is not imminent or present, then a safety plan and treatment plan will be provided to the student.